jaaack-wang/linguistic-knowledge-in-DA-for-NLP/README.md

 In the first draft of the paper, there were two unintentional errors I made when augmenting train sets as can be seen below:

 - First, I forgot to pass a parameter called out_num_each when calling the `augModel.augment` function in the second time.
 This mistake should not be very harmful.
 -  Second, I did not do cross pairing at all when augmenting texts as described in my paper!
 This is a very severe mistake because not doing cross pairing will make one side of the texts always being paried with their augmented texts.
-When the original labels are 0 (non-matching), but the augmented texts happen to match with the original texts, that creates a great deal of false matching augmented text pairs.
+When the original labels are 0s (non-matching), but the augmented texts are supposed to match with the original texts, that creates a great deal of false matching augmented text pairs.
 In other words, not doing cross pairing is likely to produce significantly more label-changing examples, which in the first draft were mistakenly analyzed as the limitations of random text editing operations for question matching task. **Therefore, when reading and citing the paper, please refer to the second version and discard the first one!**

 <p align='center'>
  <img align="center" width='750' height='250' src="./img/error.png">